Sylvester W Zhang

 About Me

-Starting Fall 2025 I will be a Hedrick Assistant Adjunct Professor at UCLA, working with Igor Pak.
-Previously, I received my Ph.D in 2025 from Univ. of Minnesota, where I worked on algebraic combinatorics under Pasha Pylyavskyy.
+Previously, I received my Ph.D in 2025 from Univ. of Minnesota, where I studied algebraic combinatorics under Pasha Pylyavskyy.

 My CV is here.
 Contact me at: